BeatriceVaienti/dsml_project/README.md

 # 0. Introduction
 The goal of this project is to build a model that can predict the CEFR language difficulty of french sentences.
 The training set consists of # sentences labeled with the CEFR level, ranging from A1 to C2.

 To achieve this goal we explored multiple machine learning solutions to identify the most effective approach.
-After performing a __preliminary evaluation__ (see Section 1), we tested two different transformer models, CamemBERT and Flaubert.
+After performing a __preliminary evaluation__ (see Section 1), we tested two different transformer models, CamemBERT and Flaubert (Section 2).
+Then, in order to boost the accuracy of our model, we decided to combine these two models with a Neural Network creating an ensemble model (Section 3).

+## 0.1 Folder Structure
+This repository is thought with reusability in mind.
+As such, the code is organized in a modular way, with separate scripts for training, evaluation, and prediction and separate modules for models and utilities.
+The organization of the code is as follows:
+- The `models` folder contains the code for initializing and configuring models, and in particular:
+    - `model_bert.py`: containing the code for the initialization of the CamemBERT and Flaubert models;
+    - `model_nn.py`: containing the architecture of the neural network that can be trained on the embeddings of the sentences and the additional features extracted from the text;
+    - `model_meta_nn.py`: containing the architecture of the neural network that can be trained on the predictions of the CamemBERT, Flaubert, and Neural Network models to combine them;
+- The `utils` folder includes utilities for data preprocessing.
+- The `scripts` folder houses scripts to evaluate, train, and make predictions with the models.

+Saved hyperparameters and logs are stored in the `best_hyperparameters_saved` folder.
+Trained models are saved in the `models_saved` folder.

 # 1. Preliminary evaluation